 Carya will develop a field guide that shares evidence-based practices on how to engage adult foundational learners through relevant, adaptable learning experiences, with a focus on learners with multiple barriers.
 The guide will be developed through engagement with the CALP community, and through research of tested and proven strategies.
 When the Field Guide is completed, there will also be face-to-face training opportunities, and train-the-trainer opportunities to ensure the guide remains accessible, useful and relevant to CALP practitioners.

 Holding Space, as defined by Heather Plett, is "the willingness to walk alongside another person in whatever journey they're on without judging them, making them feel inadequate, trying to fix them, or trying to impact the outcome."
-The learning opportunity will consist of a 1-day in-person workshop and then have an 8-week online peer-group, learning module.
+The learning opportunity will consist of a guided 11-week online peer-group learning module.

 This project will focus on developing a resource curriculum of units that outline explicit activities to build adult’s essential skills (reading, writing, numeracy, document use, oral communication, technology use, critical thinking, working together and life long learning) through a family literacy approach, within the home environment.
 While this project is geared specifically to the home environment, we anticipate that many of the strategies and activities will be easily adapted to use with adult foundational learners in other contexts.